Dr. Vreni Häussermann

 BSc Geography and Postgrad Diploma Geoinformatics

-Stacy Ballyram is an aspiring professional specializing in the fields of marine ecology, environmental sciences and geographic information sciences.
+Stacy Ballyram is a marine biologist and data analyst with experience in the fields of marine benthic ecology, environmental modelling and geographic information sciences.

-Currently, Stacy is working as the GIS/Database Assistant at The Huinay Scientific Field Station in Chilean Patagonia.
-Here she performs data analysis for marine spatial planning and is engaged in furthering methods for developing high resolution marine species distribution models.
+Currently, Stacy is working as the GIS-Database Assistant at the Huinay Scientific Field Station in Chilean Patagonia.
+Here she is principally in charge of data analysis on the various research projects undertaken by the station, including marine spatial planning, species distribution modelling and zoogeographic analysis.

 – Always be your best self